 This collaboration can take place throughout the entire virtual classroom, but it is often better to break the learning group down into smaller groups so that individual members are more likely to actively participate in discussions.
 Once a collaboration session ends, teachers can then bring the learning group back together to share ideas.

 A number of different technology solutions can help to enable this kind of breakaway collaboration, including online chat functions that enable breakout rooms, or instant messaging solutions.
-The myViewBoard product, for instance, offers all of these capabilities, while also allowing for shared whiteboarding, screen sharing and live annotations.
+The myViewBoard product, for instance, offers all of these capabilities, while also allowing for shared whiteboarding, screen sharing, and live annotations.

 A key part of boosting student engagement is trying to make lessons as enjoyable as possible and one method that can assist with this is the idea of gamification.
-Although many attempts to introduce aspects of game playing and game design into lessons rely on in-person contact, by no means does this prevent the concept within virtual classrooms.
+Although many attempts to introduce aspects of game playing and game design into lessons rely on in-person contact, by no means does this prevent the concept within virtual classrooms. myViewBoard Classroom has a number of tools on hand to facilitate gamification in digital, and hybrid spaces.

-For instance, it is relatively simple to introduce games like quizzes into a virtual classroom and this can serve the dual purpose of improving student engagement and testing the knowledge and understanding of the learning group.
+Another example, for instance, it is relatively simple to introduce games like quizzes into a virtual classroom and this can serve the dual purpose of improving student engagement and testing the knowledge and understanding of the learning group.

 In truth, the options related to gamification are almost endless and the concept can provide teachers with an ideal opportunity to get truly creative and experimental.
 The key is to try to make lessons as fun as possible so that students want to take part, but also to make sure any games played have some degree of educational merit.